ClickHouse/clickhouse-docs/docs/en/cloud/security/security-companion-guide.md

 We hope you find this guide useful and look forward to sharing this journey with you.

 ## Organization security
+This section relates to securing your [ClickHouse Cloud](https://clickhouse.cloud/) account.
+The [database users](#database-users) section below covers how to securely manage database users.

 ### Establish strong passwords
 ClickHouse Cloud allows you to setup a username and password or use your Google account to login.
 For those setting up a username and password, the